 Inside this directory, create a code directory and copy all of your code into this directory, maintaining the package structure.

 Finally, also include your writeup file.

-zip this folder and submit that file.
+zip this folder and submit that file on the submission page on the course web page.